dgatf/msrc/README.md

 Options:

 - ESC protocol.
 HobbyWing Platinum V3, HobbyWing Platinum V4/Hobbywing Flyfun V5 or PWM signal
+- Voltage1.
+For voltage divider 1
-- Battery.
-For voltage divider
+- Voltage2.
+For voltage divider 1
+- Ntc1.
+Thermistor 1
+- Ntc2.
+Thermistor 2
+- Current
-- PWM.
+- PWM out.
 To generate PWM output from ESC serial  (for obbywing Flyfun V5)

-Copy the file escSp.lua to the TELEMETRY folder in the sdcard of the Tx and add ther script to a telemetry screen (*Script->escSp*)
+Copy the file escSp.lua to the SCRIPTS folder in the sdcard of the Tx and execute as one-time script from SD-HD-CARD screen (long press and Execute).
+It can be executed also as telemetry script if copied to TELEMETRY folder and assigned to a model telemetry screen but this is discouraged

 ## Flash to Arduino